 No direct flights from North America or Europe are available because both of the island's airports are too small for large aircraft to land.
 Travelers flying to Dominica must catch a connecting flight to the island.
 Most visitors pick up their connections from St. Maarten, Antigua, St. Barts, Guadeloupe, Martinique, St. Lucia, and Barbados, as well as from other smaller islands in the Caribbean.

-See the following chart for scheduled air service from airports in the region.
-Even if there are no flights directly from your favorite airport, a connecting flight from another airport could be a great option.
+Look below for a complete list of air service from airports in the region.
+If you can't take a flight directly from your local airport, a connecting flight from a regional airport might be your best option.

 |Antigua, Antigua and Barbuda||ANU||LIAT|